Ever feel like you are doing all you can to build a pipeline, but leads just aren’t turning into revenue?

 These steps describe the general process all of us go through — as well as some general actions you should take to keep their prospects moving further in the funnel.

 However, each step needs an approach specific to you, the marketer, as you don’t want to send out the wrong message at the wrong time.
-Wrong timing and off target messaging is like a waiter asking you what you want for dessert before you ordered drinks.
+Wrong timing and off-target messaging are like a waiter asking you what you want for dessert before you ordered drinks.

 Diving Deep Into Sales Funnel Stages